 “Architecture disappeared in the twentieth century”, writes Rem Koolhaas in the opening paragraph of Junkspace (2001) 1 .
-It was replaced, he continues, by Junkspace — a kind of built environment that isn’t really designed but kind of just happens when you throw together a load of drywall, prefab concrete slabs, venture capital, air-conditioning, elevators, and vinyl stickers and duck-tape everything into the shape of an office complex.
-Koolhaas sees in this the dominant form of contemporary building, “the essence, lthe main thing”.
+It was replaced, he continues, by Junkspace — a kind of built environment that isn’t really designed but kind of just happens when you throw together a load of drywall, prefab concrete slabs, venture capital, air-conditioning, elevators, and vinyl stickers and hot-glue everything into the shape of an office complex.
+Koolhaas sees in this not an abberation, but the dominant form of contemporary building, “the essence, the main thing”.

 Construction on Garden House, the RCA’s temporary White City campus, began in 2001 2 — the same year Koolhaas’ text was first published in the Harvard Guide to Shopping.
 Based on the timeliness of its publication, and the fact that it manages to put into words all the dread this building induces in me, I propose Junkspace as the unofficial companion essay to RCA White City; RCA White City as the companion building to Junkspace.

 In a text published a few decades earlier 3 , Koolhaas describes how electricity, elevators, and air conditioning moved from the magic shows, rides, illusions, and scams of Coney Island (where they orginated) into Manhatten in the 1870s, where they allowed the endless, upward expansion of the skyscraper.
 Junkspace, writes Koolhaas, relies on the same set of technologies, but expansion now happens in every direction, all at once, for its own sake: